 I call this “Cake Bread” since it isn’t like traditional bread, it doesn’t rise and it’s not white or brown.
 It’s gluten-free, without any added sugar and easy to digest.
 You can enjoy it as bread with your nut butters, cheese, fruits and yogurt for breakfast or as a warm pound cake with your afternoon tea.
 It’s made with whole ingredients, full of fiber, healthy fats, antioxidants and vitamins with protein.
 It’s hearty, moist, semi-sweet with saffron flavor which makes it pleasantly delicious.
 Enjoy!

 - 1 tsp. cinnamon

 - 1 tsp. cardamom

 - 1 Tbs. vanilla extract

 - 1-inch ginger root, peeled and grated

 - ¼ cup melted coconut oil

 - ¼ tsp. ground saffron thread, dissolved in 1 Tbsp. hot water

 Preheat oven to 325 F.

-Use a food processor, blender or a seed grinder take sunflower seeds and pumpkin seeds, grind until a fine powder is formed.
+Use a food processor, blender or a seed grinder, take sunflower seeds and pumpkin seeds, grind until a fine powder is formed.
 Pour the ground seeds into a large mixing bowl, add rest of the “dry” ingredients and mix well.
 Add carrots, banana and ginger to a food processor and blend until smooth.
 In a separate mixing bowl, add the blended carrot mixture to the rest of the “wet” ingredients and whisk until well combined.
 Mix both bowls together until well incorporated.
-Pour into grease loaf pan and spread the mixture evenly and bake for 45–60 minutes or until tester stick (toothpick or a fork comes out clean from the center).
+Pour into greased loaf pan and spread the mixture evenly and bake for 45–60 minutes or until tester stick (toothpick or a fork comes out clean from the center).
 Remove from the oven and let it cool for about 10 minutes before taking out to rest on a wire rack to cool completely.